jax-ml/jax/docs/notebooks/How_JAX_primitives_work.md

 Consider that we want to add to JAX support for a multiply-add function with three arguments, defined mathematically as "multiply_add(x, y, z) = x * y + z".
-This function operates on 3 identically-shaped tensors of floating point values and performs the opertions pointwise.
+This function operates on 3 identically-shaped tensors of floating point values and performs the operations pointwise.

 +++ {"id": "HIJYIHNTD1yI"}